rahmanfadhil/cotton/docs/guide/model.md

 ## What's the difference?

-The most obvious difference between model manager and managed model is that model manager is model agnostic.
+The most obvious difference between model manager and base model is that model manager is model agnostic.
 Which means it will work with any models you have.

 In model manager, your model is just a plain class that only act as a representation of your data in the database but has no access to it.
 In order to do interact with the database, you need to use your model to the manager.
-Some people find it safer than the managed models because it seperates the business logic and the schema.
+Some people find it safer than the base models because it seperates the business logic and the schema.
 You can see this pattern a lot in Java frameworks such as Hibernate.

-Managed models on the other hand, your models act as both model manager and the schema.
+base models on the other hand, your models act as both model manager and the schema.
 You can see this pattern in Laravel's Eloquent and ActiveRecord.
 A lot of people find this pattern easier to use because once you have access to the model class, you can basically do anything with it.